microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0-beta/Update-MgRoleManagementDirectoryRoleEligibilityScheduleRequest.md

 ```

 ### -DirectoryScopeId
-Identifier of the directory object representing the scope of the assignment.
+Identifier of the directory object representing the scope of the role eligibility.
-The scope of an assignment determines the set of resources for which the principal has been granted access.
+The scope of a role eligibility determines the set of resources for which the principal has been granted access.
 Directory scopes are shared scopes stored in the directory that are understood by multiple applications.
 Use / for tenant-wide scope.
 Use appScopeId to limit the scope to an application only.
+Supports $filter (eq, ne, and on null values).

 ```yaml
 Type: System.String